 - lifelong assisted care

-While it’s important to gain adequate physical treatment from burns, don’t forget to find help for your emotional needs.
-There are support groups available for burn victims, as well as certified counselors.
+It’s important to gain adequate physical treatment for burns, but don’t forget to find help for your emotional needs.
+There are support groups available for people who have experienced severe burns, as well as certified counselors.
+Go online or talk to your doctor to find support groups in your area.
+You can also use other resources such as Burn Survivor Assistance and the Children’s Burn Foundation.